 I’ve shared insights at conferences like the Experience Music Project Pop Conference and MIT’s Media in Transition, and have been interviewed on Chicago Public Radio, WGN Radio, and KPCC in Southern California.

-Whether I’m writing about fandom, disability, neurodivergence, or creativity, I bring curiosity, humor, and a love of the unexpected to everything I do.
-I’m here to help disabled and neurodivergent creatives tell their stories, disrupt norms, and ensure that every voice—especially those too often ignored—gets its chance to be heard.
+I’m here to help disabled and neurodivergent creatives tell their stories, topple norms, and ensure that every kind of voice gets its chance to be heard.